strategineer/personal-website/content/blog/2024-11-16/index.md

 # The "Process"

+**TLDR**: Do all the prep you can before opening Ultimate Doom Builder.
+Set a time limit for your session.
+Set expectations low and constraints high.
+Always produce a map at the end of each session that can be played to completion.
+Don't hyperfixate on detailing, if the map is fun then you can make it pretty but not before.
+That's it, basically.

 - Before sitting down at the computer to start mapping, I should come up with the following things:
   - Draw a layout for the entire map by hand on paper or whiteboard.